lavanyalaguduva/MarketPriceHandler/README.md

 ## Framework Details

-The above scenarios have been automated Rest Assured, Junit.
+The above scenarios have been automated using Rest Assured, Junit.
 Wiremock is used to mock the service.

 ### Code Structure

-This project can be imported as a maven in the IDE.
+This project can be imported as a maven project pomin the IDE.

 Consists of mainly two folders: